AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.4371

 Abstract

-Skeletal muscle tissue engineering (SMTE) has important research value and broad applicational prospect in areas such as muscle repair, disease modelling, drug testing, and biohybrid robotics.
-With the deepening of research on engineered skeletal muscles, it is still challenging for improvement in functional performance especially with relatively large size.
-Inspired by pennate muscles with large force output capacity, a novel design of in-vitro skeletal muscle tissue mimicking the macro and micro structure of gastrocnemius muscle in frogs was put forward with design optimization by simulation.
-Then three-dimensional (3D) bioprinting with cell-laden hydrogel was applied to fabricate tissues with fusiform geometry and induced microchannels with a pennate angle of 15°.
-The morphology, cell status and contraction performance of 3D-bioprinted muscle tissues were evaluated after electrical stimulation which induced directional alignment of myotubes.
-The results indicated that our 3D bio-printed pennate skeletal muscle tissues have achieved high cell viability (79.89%) and alignment of muscle fibers (51.93%), also demonstrated maximum contraction force of 443.085 μN, which was almost twice the force of 3D printed parallel muscle tissues in our study.
-This work will support the exploration of design strategies and rapid manufacturing techniques for the next-generation SMTE with high functional performance.
+Skeletal muscle tissue engineering (SMTE) has important research value and broad applicational prospects in areas such as muscle repair, disease modeling, drug testing, and biohybrid robotics.
+Despite advances in research on engineered skeletal muscles, it remains challenging to improve their functional performance, especially relatively large-sized muscles.
+Inspired by pennate muscles with a large force output capacity, a novel in vitro skeletal muscle tissue design mimicking the macro and microstructures of the gastrocnemius muscle in frogs was proposed and optimized through simulation.
+The cell-laden hydrogel was then 3D-bioprinted to fabricate tissues with fusiform geometry and induced microchannels with a pennate angle of 15°.
+The morphology, cell status, and contraction performance of 3D-bioprinted muscle tissues were evaluated after electrical stimulation, which induced the directional alignment of myotubes.
+The results indicated that our 3D-bioprinted pennate skeletal muscle tissues exhibited high cell viability (79.89%) and alignment of muscle fibers (51.93%), with a maximum contraction force of 443.085 μN, almost twice the force of 3D-printed parallel muscle tissues in our study.
+This work will support the exploration of design strategies and rapid manufacturing techniques for next-generation SMTEs with enhanced functional performance.

 Keywords